Pop with Purpose

 Mastering the rusty robot that you always whip out during office parties?

-This workshop gives you the opportunity to learn a fun and energetic dance style from a professional who is using Hip Hop techniques to boost the confidence and self-esteem of Parkinson’s patients.
+This workshop gives you the opportunity to learn a fun and energetic dance style.
+A dance professional who is also using Hip Hop techniques to boost the confidence and self-esteem of Parkinson’s patients will lead the challenge.

 ``Popping For Parkinson's is the highlight of my week.
 For one hour a week, I feel like the real me again” - Pauline

 The event lasts around an hour and will be held virtually via Zoom.

 Our professional dance instructor will guide you throughout the session.

 The class will consist of a warm-up, basic principles, a choreographed combination, a freestyle session, and a cool down.

 You will get to rock your best moves alongside your co-workers and get funky!

 It will stimulate creativity within the workforce and revitalize the team!

 Dance experience isn’t a requirement to get groovy!
 Everyone is welcome.